jlee400/jlee400/README.md

 ## 😄 Fun Facts

-- 🎧 I code better listening to hip hop musics
+- 🎧 I code better listening to hip hop music
 - 🐶 I have a dog named Haku Adams III
 - ☕ Addicted to coffee...
 - 🏊 I am a swimmer